-CO1: Describe the signals mathematically and understand how to perform mathematical

-CO2: Understand system properties and model it mathematically.

-CO3: Understand the process of convolution between signals and its implication for analysis of LTI systems.
-Understand the notion of an impulse response.

-CO4: Develop trigonometric& exponential Fourier series representations and understanding of the Nyquist sampling theorem and the process of converting continuous time signals to its samples.
+- CO1: Describe the signals mathematically and understand how to perform mathematical operations on signals. - CO2: Understand system properties and model it mathematically. - CO3: Understand the process of convolution between signals and its implication for analysis of LTI systems.
+Understand the notion of an impulse response. - CO4: Develop trigonometric& exponential fourier series representations. - CO5: Understanding of the Nyquist sampling theorem and the process of converting continous time signals to its samples.

-CLO-1: Perform basic mathematical operations on basic signals and classifying the systems

-CLO-2: Analyze the LTI system, Can evaluate systems response and Represent a continuous time periodic signal as a Fourier series and determine response of the LTI system to any input signal.

-CLO-3: Use the Fourier transform to analyze continuous time signals and systems

-CLO-4: Perform sampling of low pass signals; verify correlation and computation of spectral densities.
+- CLO-1: Perform basic mathematical operations on basic signals and classifying the systems - CLO-2: Analyze the LTI system, Can evaluate systems response and Represent a continuous time periodic signal as a Fourier series and determine response of the LTI system to any input signal. - CLO-3: Use the Fourier transform to analyze continuous time signals and systems - CLO-4: Perform sampling of low pass signals; verify correlation and computation of spectral densities.